MI5 apologises unreservedly to High Court for ‘failings and errors’

 On Tuesday, lawyers for the BBC told the court the “low threshold” for launching contempt proceedings against MI5 and number of individuals – for not being fully transparent with the court – had been met.

-Earlier Sir James Eadie KC, representing the Attorney General, made an “unreserved apology and contrition on behalf of MI5” for the incorrect evidence that was provided.
+Earlier Sir James Eadie KC, representing the Attorney General, made an “unreserved apology and contrition on behalf of MI5” to the court and parties for the incorrect evidence that was provided.

 He added: “I am not here to seek to excuse or diminish the seriousness of that position.